learning-zone/html-basics/html-mcq.md

 - D) Add `aria-label="checkbox"` to the `<div>`.

 > **Answer: B**
-> `role="checkbox"` declares the element's purpose, `aria-checked` communicates its state, and `tabindex="0"` makes it keyboard-focusable.
+> `role="checkbox"` declares the element\'s purpose, `aria-checked` communicates its state, and `tabindex="0"` makes it keyboard-focusable.
 All three are required for basic accessibility.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>